-- Avg stands for The average number of search that the keyword receives per month
+- Avg stands for The average number of searches that the keyword receives per month

-- QSR (we already entioned that) that is the Quotaed Search Results.
-The number of competiting sites.
+- QSR (we already mentioned that) is the Quoted Search Results.
+The number of competing sites.

 By now we know that our main focus when it comes to low-hanging keywords is low competition and high traffic.

 Let’s break it down a bit;